 At auditions, select candidates are asked to perform a brief (90-second) improvised or prepared solo dance.
-Students are expected to bring to the audition a brief résumé with Social Security number, a wallet-sized photograph, applicable recorded music, and appropriate studio clothes and footwear.
-To confirm a campus audition, call the Dance Office at 214-768-2718.
-For information regarding admission procedures for the University, a national audition or financial aid, contact the Associate Dean's Office at 214-768-3217.
+Students are expected to bring to the audition a brief résumé a wallet-sized photograph, applicable recorded music, and appropriate studio clothes and footwear.
+To confirm a campus audition, students should call the Dance Division Office at 214-768-2718.
+Additional information regarding admission procedures for the University, a national audition or financial aid is available from the Recruiting Office at 214-768-3217.